kubecost/docs/federated-etl.md

 This guide has specific detail on how ETL Configuration works and deployment options.

-Alternatively, a repo with the most common configurations can be found here: [https://github.com/kubecost/poc-common-configurations/tree/main/etl-federation](https://github.com/kubecost/poc-common-configurations/tree/main/etl-federation)
+Alternatively, a repo with the most common configurations can be found [here](https://github.com/kubecost/poc-common-configurations/tree/main/etl-federation).

 ### Clusters